gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 Unlike a simulation that starts from the beginning, a simulation that restores a checkpoint will start at the Tick when the checkpoint was taken.

 If we search for `curTick` in the [`m5.cpt`](../../materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore/03-cpt/m5.cpt) file under the checkpoint folder, we will see the Tick when the checkpoint was taken.
-It might not be exact to the sample showing here because KVM brings variation to the Ticks, but the starting Tick in the restoring simulation should match with the `curTick` in the `m5.cpt` file.
+It might not be exactly the same as the sample shown here  because KVM brings variation to the Ticks, but the starting Tick in the restoring simulation should match with the `curTick` in the `m5.cpt` file.

 ```bash
 curTick=14788319800411